-OHV Camping - Dispersed camping is allowed off of many Forest Service roads and trails, as designated in the Dispersed Camping Tables on the current MVUM.
-(Note: Building a campfire while dispersed camping is not allowed on South Dakota portions of the Forest).
-Several of the Black Hills National Forest’s Developed Campgrounds are situated near OHV Trail Systems, and provide easy access to motorized trails.
+OHV Camping - Dispersed camping is allowed off of many FS roads and trails, as designated in the Dispersed Camping Tables on the current MVUM.
+(Note: Building a campfire while dispersed camping is not allowed on SD portions of the Forest).
+Several of the Black Hills NF’s Developed Campgrounds are situated near OHV Trail Systems, and provide easy access to motorized trails.
 Remember: within campgrounds and other recreation sites, use cars, motorcycles, or other motor vehicles only for entering or leaving.
-Contact one of the Forest Offices for more information.
+Contact one of the Forest Offices for more info.

-Join the Black Hills National Forest and Tread Lightly!® by following policies, regulations and guidelines when participating in OHV activities.
+Join the Black Hills NF and Tread Lightly!® by following policies, regs and guidelines when participating in OHV activities.
 It is your responsibility to know and abide by regulations relating to OHV travel.